Vyral/john-sprague/_posts/2019-12-30-the-truth-about-the-july-slide.md

 Now, in that time frame, the valuations don’t change.
 If the valuations in each hyperlocal market stay nearly the same all year, then this means a great opportunity for those paying attention.&nbsp;

 With the already low inventory, sellers can get a premium on their home.
-On the flip side, buyers can take advantage of sellers who aren’t paying attention to the market during this time of year and purchase a home for somewhat of a discount.&nbsp;
+On the flip side, **buyers can take advantage of sellers who aren’t paying attention** to the market during this time of year and purchase a home for somewhat of a discount.&nbsp;

-So whether you’re buying or selling, give me a call at (314)-630-7978 or send me an email; I’d love to learn about about your specific situation and help you meet your real estate goals.&nbsp;<br>&nbsp;
+So whether you’re buying or selling, give me a call at (314)-630-7978 or send me an email; I’d love to learn about your specific situation and help you meet your real estate goals.&nbsp;<br>&nbsp;